sooriyaarachchi/pybites.github.io-src/content/flask-sqlalchemy-bday-app.md

 * Full CRUD: add/update/delete friends and/or re-import new ics download.

-* Second (relational) table/ model to add the notifications sent and a "complete" (boolean) column to be update when I sent Happy Birthday wishes to friend.
+* Second (relational) model for tracking:

+	* add the notifications sent to this table

+	* have a "done" flag to update when I sent Happy Birthday wishes to a particular friend.

+	This is a nice extension to use Flask-SQLAlchemy's db.ForeignKey.

 ## Resources

-* Flask-SQLAlchemy [docs](http://flask-sqlalchemy.pocoo.org/2.1/) get you up2speed fast.
+* Flask-SQLAlchemy [docs](http://flask-sqlalchemy.pocoo.org/2.1/) is a great start.

 * See our [code challenge 15 review](http://pybit.es/codechallenge15_review.html) for more example apps using Flask-SQLAlchemy.

-* For examples of standard SQLAlchemy (outside Flask) see our [code challenge 17 review](http://pybit.es/codechallenge17_review.html) has some examples.
+* For examples of standard SQLAlchemy (outside Flask), our [code challenge 17 review](http://pybit.es/codechallenge17_review.html) has some examples.

 * To learn SQLAlchemy start with the [Object Relational Tutorial](http://sqlalchemy.readthedocs.io/en/latest/orm/tutorial.html).